adejonghm/custom_install/README.md

 ## How to Use

-Clone this repository and then run the `run.sh` script
+Clone this repository and then execute the `run.sh` script